remap/ndn-mog/README.md

 ## Trouble Shooting:
 1. If the game launches with an unrecognized color, and no labels anywhere, please check if nfd is running.
-2. If after some time, certain players stopped receiving updates, and other players rendered on those instances did not get destroyed (but those players on other instances get destroyed), please email, including network environment and current nfd-status for each localhost/hub if applicable.
+2. If after some time, certain players stopped receiving updates, and other players rendered on those instances did not get destroyed (but those players on other instances get destroyed), please restart...and email, including network environment and current nfd-status for each localhost/hub, if possible.

 ## Problem Reporting:
 Please email wangzhehao410305@gmail.com, and attach logs created in ~/Library/Logs/Unity/*.log if applicable.